libis/rdm-build/README.md

 The image is built from a ruby image with added support for the Dataverse API gem.
 A menu with common tools is available.

+The tools in the image may require some data volumes to be mounted.
 It is recommended to mount a host location to the `/opt/data` folder to capture any output from the tools.

+# Local test deployment

+A local deployment configuration is included for testing purposes.
+You can find the test deployment in the `test` folder.
+All that is needed is a local docker installation and the `docker-compose` tool.

+The installation is driven by the included `Makefile`.
+List the targets available with `make help`:

+- `up`: start the stack
+- `down`: shut down the stack
+- `restart`: stop and start the stack
+- `redeploy`: stops the stack, removes the docker volume where the application is deployed and starts the stack again
+- `status`: shows the status of the stack services
+- `tools`: run the tools image menu
+- `reset`: stops and removes the stack and all the data; then starts the stack and initializes the application